Why Artificial Intelligence(AI)?

 Cooperative Solutions with AI are the future!

 The one misconception that is as deeply unsettling, as it is wrong about using artificial intelligence in this domain, is that it replaces the human element in human resources.
 This sentiment is extremely irrational, and it must be understood that they are not mutually exclusive.
 AI can help HR managers; not replace them.
-And in order to realise the truth of that sentiment, one need only ask how informed decisions are made.
+And in order to realize the truth of that sentiment, one need only ask how informed decisions are made.
 A decision is only as strong and good as the information and evidence backing up that decision.

 With the help of extremely advanced computational software in AI that helps select the best candidates and which also helps in preliminary interview assessments (through facial recognition software tools in webcam based interviews), there is an abundance of evidence backing up the streamlining of the process.
 It is not that the HR department is entirely removed from this method.
 In fact it is advocated that the final interview and the selection be made by a human.